Zinzed/IMD3006_Final_Project_Avatar_Creator/README.md

 # IMD3006_Final_Project_Avatar_Creator
-An Openframeworks application that allows user to make a local account and customize their own characters.
+An Openframeworks application that allows users to make a local account and customize their own characters.